cfredric/chrome-storage-access-api/README.md

 ----

-<a name="footnote1">1</a>: This follows the [First-Party Sets specification](https://wicg.github.io/first-party-sets/#storage-access-integration) which Chrome implements, but which is not supported by other browsers at the moment.
+<a name="footnote1">1</a>: This follows the [Related Website Sets specification](https://wicg.github.io/first-party-sets/#storage-access-integration) which Chrome implements, but which is not supported by other browsers at the moment.

 <a name="footnote2">2</a>: Note that this will cause the `document.requestStorageAccess` promise to reject, since permission was not granted.